Blog

 Spreadsheet Database for Mac: Build CRM, Project, and Inventory Systems

-That is the job Mac users are usually trying to solve.
+The tradeoff is familiar to Mac users.
 A normal spreadsheet is fast at the start.
 A full database is safer at scale, but often too heavy.
-A spreadsheet database sits between them: it keeps sheet-style editing while treating rows as records and columns as defined fields.

 What is a spreadsheet database?